AashishChilwal/Digital-Guitar-Pedal-/README.md

 processing filters.
 <br><br>
 There are several common guitar pedals:
-*i.
-Tuning pedal: Communicates how close to known pitches the guitar strings are tuned, i.e., it can discern if a string is tuned sharp (pitch too high frequency) or flat (pitch too low frequency) *ii.
-Delay pedal: Creates echo effect by repeating signal in time-domain *iii.
-Distortion pedal: Uses feedback to create a coarser sound *iv.
+<br>i.
+Tuning pedal: Communicates how close to known pitches the guitar strings are tuned, i.e., it can discern
+if a string is tuned sharp (pitch too high frequency) or flat (pitch too low frequency)
+<br>ii.
+Delay pedal: Creates echo effect by repeating signal in time-domain
+<br>iii.
+Distortion pedal: Uses feedback to create a coarser sound
+<br>iv.
 Compression pedal: This pedal compresses the volume (i.e., amplitude) of different pitches, i.e., making
           low volumes pitches higher volume and making high volume pitches a lower volume.
 This evens out the sound (with all amplitudes being close to equal) and is a popular effect for the guitar as many strings are played at once.